unichols/unichols.github.io/essays/SMARTQuestions.md

 If you're a programmer, try to find an answer by reading the source code.

+Describe the symptoms of your problem or bug carefully and clearly.

+Describe the environment in which it occurs (machine, OS, application, whatever).
+Provide your vendor's distribution and release level (e.g.: “Fedora Core 7”, “Slackware 9.1”, etc.).

+Describe the research you did to try and understand the problem before you asked the question.

+Describe the diagnostic steps you took to try and pin down the problem yourself before you asked the question.

+Describe any possibly relevant recent changes in your computer or software configuration.

+If at all possible, provide a way to reproduce the problem in a controlled environment.

 When asking this question, Raymond suggests NOT to do the following:

 Post your question to a forum where it's off topic